Finishing a Basement in Westchester: 2026 Costs, Egress, and Waterproofing

 Where the number moves fast

-Structural posts and beams that you have to frame around add $3K–$8K in carpentry time.
-Irregular foundation walls that need extensive furring to flatten add $2K–$6K.
-Asbestos or vermiculite in the existing insulation or tile triggers abatement that can add $4K–$15K on top of the base number.
-All of those are common in Westchester homes built before 1980.
+Structural posts and beams that you have to frame around add carpentry time.
+Irregular foundation walls that need extensive furring to flatten add labor.
+Asbestos or vermiculite in existing insulation or tile triggers EPA-regulated abatement that can add five-figure costs on top of the base number, and must be performed by an AHERA-licensed contractor—not GC laborers.
+All three are common in Westchester homes built before 1980.
+(See the true all-in cost of older Westchester homes for what to expect.)

 Everything in basic, plus a 3/4 or full bathroom with plumbing typically requiring a sewage ejector pump, additional electrical for the bath, and tile or stone finishes.

-Why the ejector pump is almost always required
+Why an ejector pump is almost always required

-In Westchester, the main sewer line exits the foundation wall above the basement floor elevation.
-That means a basement bathroom can’t gravity-drain — you need a sealed sump basin and a sewage ejector pump that lifts waste up to the main line.
-Budget $2,500–$4,500 installed, plus a battery backup unit or an alarm if you want notification when the pump fails.
-Skipping the backup is a cost-cutting move that costs more when the pump fails at 2am during a storm.
+In most Westchester homes, the main sewer line exits the foundation wall above the basement floor elevation.
+That means a basement bathroom can’t gravity-drain—you need a sealed sump basin and a sewage ejector pump that lifts waste up to the main line.
+Industry-typical installed cost runs roughly $2,500–$4,500, plus a battery backup unit or alarm if you want notification when the pump fails.
+Skipping the backup is a cost-cutting move that costs more when the pump fails at 2 a.m. during a storm.

 Bathroom scope trade-offs at this tier

-A 3/4 bath (tub-free, walk-in shower) is $10K–$18K of the upgrade from basic.
-A full bath with tub is $14K–$24K.
-The tile/stone allowance is the swing factor — basic ceramic tile on the walls and floor keeps the number at the low end, natural stone or large-format porcelain with Schluter trim pushes it to the top.
+A 3/4 bath (no tub, walk-in shower) is typically $10K–$18K of the upgrade from basic.
+A full bath with tub is typically $14K–$24K.
+The tile/stone allowance is the swing factor—basic ceramic tile keeps the number at the low end; natural stone or large-format porcelain pushes it up.

 Ventilation and moisture

-A basement bathroom needs a fan ducted to the exterior, not the basement itself.
-In Westchester that often means running a duct through the rim joist or cutting a new exterior vent cap, which adds $400–$900 in labor.
-Don’t let a contractor dump bath exhaust into the basement — that’s where mold complaints start a year later.
+A basement bathroom needs a fan ducted to the exterior per IRC M1505 / IMC mechanical code, not vented into the basement itself.
+In Westchester, that often means running a duct through the rim joist or cutting a new exterior vent cap.
+Don’t let a contractor dump bath exhaust into the basement—that’s where mold complaints start a year later.

 Full egress, bedroom, bathroom, kitchenette, separate HVAC zone or dedicated unit, code-compliant separation from the rest of the house.
-Westchester’s rules around basement apartments and legal occupancy vary by town — some towns allow it as-of-right, others don’t.
-PermitWut flags this for your address.
+Critically, Westchester has no statewide pre-emption on accessory dwelling units—the rules vary town by town, village by village.
+Always confirm with your specific building department before scoping the work.

 What “code-compliant separation” actually means

-A legal accessory apartment needs fire separation between the unit and the primary residence (typically 1-hour rated assemblies at walls and the ceiling/floor between floors), separate egress that doesn’t require passing through the primary residence’s living space, often separate utility metering, and frequently a separate HVAC system.
+A legal accessory apartment under the IRC and 2020 RCNYS typically needs fire-rated separation between the unit and the primary residence (1-hour-rated assemblies at the demising walls and the floor/ceiling between units, per IRC R302.3 for two-family dwellings), separate egress that doesn’t require passing through the primary residence’s living space, often separate utility metering, and frequently a separate HVAC system.
 Retrofitting that into an existing basement is where the jump from $130K to $250K comes from.

 The resale vs. rental calculation